cortega26/Foobar/README.md

 * Level 5 consists of 1 Challenge
 * Each and every of these files represent my personal approach to solve the problem

-I cleared levels 1, 2, 3 and the first problem from level 4.
+I cleared levels 1, 2, 3 and the first problem from level 4: challenges from 1 to 7.